atomatiq/SchemaMigrations/Readme.md

 Create a solution for your Revit Application.
 You can use Nice3Point [Revit Templates](https://github.com/Nice3point/RevitTemplates), but it is not mandatory.

-You should create one project for you solution which will be responsible for working with Extensible Storage (next: Database project).
+You should create one project for your solution which will be responsible for working with Extensible Storage (next: **Database project**).
-Other project would have references on it if they need.
+Other projects would have references on it if they needed.

-Add reference to nuget-package SchemaMigrations.Database in Database project.
-You should use version of package according your Revit Version, or simply change your .csproj like this if you are using Nice3Point or similar template:
+Add reference to nuget-package SchemaMigrations.Database in the **Database project**.
+You should use the version of the package according to your Revit Version, or simply change your .csproj like this if you are using Nice3Point or similar template:
 ```xml
 <PackageReference Include="Atomatiq.SchemaMigrations.Database" Version="$(RevitVersion).*" />
 ```

-1. Create Models folder and define your Model:
+1. Create Models folder and define your **Model**:

 ```c#
 public class Person